fredemmott/OpenXR-Tracing/README.md

 ### Enabling the layers

-You can manually add the .json file to the registry like any other layer, or use `install.ps1` and `wrap.ps1` as administrator.
+The easiest way is to use [OpenXR API Layers GUI](https://github.com/fredemmott/OpenXR-API-Layers-GUI); alternatively, you can manually add the .json file to the registry like any other layer, or use `install.ps1` and `wrap.ps1` as administrator.
 You might find [list-openxr-layers] handy.

 With administrator powershell: